-We are very excited to launch our “How to Save a Whale” resource made possible through the Sitka Foundation.
+“How to Save a Whale” is an essential resource on the risks of collision and entanglement.
+It was made possible by the Sitka Foundation.
 Please see below for the video and share widely.

 With the fortunate increase in the number of Humpback Whales off our coast, it is essential that boaters know more about the risks of collision and entanglement (for the sake of whale AND boater safety).